 ALL YOU NEED TO KNOW ABOUT GOLD MONETIZATION SCHEME.

 The Gold Monetization scheme(GMS) Gold Monetization scheme(GMS) is a welcome step initiated by the Government of India to unlock the unused and idle gold lying in households and institutions and bring them into mainstream and release the capital locked in for use in the economy for its development.
+Investment in gold has become something of a world wide opportunity, with people looking to invest in precious metals by checking out gold ira companies, for example, and what they can offer, so it is no wonder that this has become very popular.

-The government announced the gold monetization scheme on 15 September to mobilize gold held by households and institutions and facilitate its use for productive purposes and, in the long run, to reduce India’s reliance on the import of gold.
+Nonetheless, coming back to the topic of the Indian sector, the government announced the gold monetization scheme on 15 September to mobilize gold held by households and institutions and facilitate its use for productive purposes and, in the long run, to reduce India’s reliance on the import of gold.
 Holdings of gold in the country are estimated at 20,000 tones.

 Target of the Gold Bond Scheme: